 Ever since I can remember, storytelling was my thing.
 As a child, I would often sit by myself with my toys, and start muttering stories beginning with “Once upon a time…”.
 I would lose all track of time.
 It was borderline obsessive, how the plot had to be perfect.

 As I grew older, I fell in love with books.
 They became a substitute for the toys that I eventually gave up.
 First, it was Barbie books, then horse books, Nancy Drew and horror stories.
 In my mid-teens I read books in English more and more; soon it was all about the classics as well as Harry Potter and teenage vampires.

-As any avid reader does, I started dreaming about writing texts of my own one day.
+As an avid reader does, I started dreaming about writing texts of my own one day.
 Now, as an adult, that’s what I’m trying to do.
 I get stuck all the time: “Is it good enough?
 Am I good enough?”
-It makes me feel silly to say it out loud, but doubt can have a powerful grip over me.
+It makes me feel silly to say it out loud, but doubt can have a powerful grip on me.
 It’s the number one reason I fail to get work done.

 Rationally, I know that everyone doubts themselves, even the best and sometimes, especially the best.
 It’s so common.
-Sylvia Plath is one of my favorite authors and reading her published journals that narrate the anxiety and depression behind her work is frustrating.
+Sylvia Plath is one of my favorite authors and reading her published journals, that narrate the anxiety and depression behind her work, is frustrating.